andrei828/Arduino/Matrix game/README.md

 ### How to play
 This is a two player game where one is using the joystick to jump over obstacles and the other spawns obstacles at the push of a button
 You can select the starting level from the settings (Speed is proportional with the current level).
-The goal is to beat the highscore (stored in EEPROM inside the Arduino board)
+The goal is to beat the high-score (stored in EEPROM inside the Arduino board)

+Here is a link to watch a demo: https://youtu.be/S1r07uuKZfM